WaffleCodeApp/waffle-templates/README.md

 The goal of this project is to enable businesses to start web application development projects with a small team that doesn't have devops engineering experience.
 The idea is to start with being compliant and audit-ready from the first-line of code using default industry standards and opinionated practices.
 And only hire devops personnel once the project requires customization to be cost efficient at large-scale.

+If you want to use the Waffle templates but do not want to work with Cloudformation code, we now offer an affordable web-hosted version of Waffle that deploys these templates into your AWS account for you, that makes AWS as easy to use as Heroku/Vercel.
+See [wafflesoc2.com](https://wafflesoc2.com) for more information.

 ## What are these templates?

 There are eight templates that can be used together to set up an infrastructure in AWS that serves the typical requirements of early-stage web application development projects.